 1. What is a mortgage rate lock?

-A mortgage rate lock is an agreement you strike with your mortgage lender (not your broker) that allows you to hold the current interest rate for a specified number of days.
+A mortgage rate lock is an agreement you strike with your lender (not your broker) that allows you to hold the current interest rate for a specified number of days.
 If you don’t lock, your mortgage rate could change by the time the loan paperwork is finished being processed.
 And that means your debt-to-income ratio could increase enough that you no longer qualify for your dream home, says Jay Hurst, president of Hurst Lending & Insurance, a Texas-based mortgage lender.

 2. Should you lock in your mortgage?